andikleen/tsx-tools/README.md

 # Useful TSX related tools

-TSX (Intel Transactional Synchronization Extension) is a hardware transactional memory in recent Intel CPU codenamed Haswell.
+TSX (Intel Transactional Synchronization Extension) is a hardware transactional memory extension in recent Intel CPU codenamed Haswell.
 For more information see http://en.wikipedia.org/wiki/Transactional_Synchronization_Extensions

 This package provides some tools for TSX development.